open-wc/open-wc/docs/faq/events.md

 );
 ```

-In this way any listener would also access to the value of `event.detail` in its callback method.
+In this way, any listener would also access to the value of `event.detail` in its callback method.
 While `event.detail` isn't directly writable after you also created the event, you can set it to a mutable value so that listeners can also pass data back to the dispatching element.

 ```js
 parent.addEventListener('custom-event', event => {